**These posts often contain affiliate links. Please see our disclosure policy for details.**

-Here’s how to make a DIY photo memory match game out of photos and wooden circles.
-It makes an awesome kids gift, and handmade Christmas gift too!
+Here's how to make a DIY photo memory match game out of photos and wooden circles.
+It makes an awesome kids' gift, and handmade Christmas gift too!

 My sister and I loved playing “Match” when we were younger.

 You know, the memory game where you flip over the cards, trying to match two of the same thing.
-If you pick two cards that don’t match, you turn them back over and again on your next turn.
+If you pick two cards that don't match, you turn them back over and try again on your next turn.

 Playing that game is one of the core memories from my childhood.

 When I was brainstorming Christmas ideas for my nieces, I thought it would be fun to make some type of memory game using photos for them.
-I tossed around several different ideas.
+Then, I was shopping online for supplies for another Christmas gift project, and I came across the cutest wooden circles.

 I thought they would be perfect for a cute DIY match game, so I bought them and got to work!